Demystifying Prompts in Language Models via Perplexity Estimation: Introduction

-We show empirically that our hypothesis holds across a diverse set of tasks, models, and model sizes, providing us some insights about the underlying mechanism of prompting (see Figure~\ref{fig:plots_clf}).
+We show empirically that our hypothesis holds across a diverse set of tasks (including classification and word prediction), models, and model sizes, providing us some insights about the underlying mechanism of prompting (see Figure~\ref{fig:plots_clf}).
 As a result, we devise a method, \textsc{SPELL} (Selecting Prompts by Estimating LM Likelihood), for creating prompts in an informed manner.
-We show that using \textsc{SPELL} to choose prompts improves performance by 1.8 or 3.6 accuracy points on average (depending on the model).
-Importantly, our method does not require labels at all, but only a small sample of input for the task.
+We show that using \textsc{SPELL} to choose prompts results in less variability in performance as well as in accuracy gains (1.8 accuracy points with OPT and 2.3 accuracy points with Bloom on average).
+Importantly, our method does not require labels at all, only a small sample of inputs for the task.

-Our contributions can be summarized as follows: (a) we formalize the notion that better familiarity of the model with the prompt correlates with better performance (Section~\ref{sec:hypo}); (b) we automatically elaborate a given set of seed prompts using paraphrasing (Section~\ref{sec:elaborate}); (c) we establish experimentally the hypothesis that lower perplexity of the prompt correlates well with better performance (Section~\ref{sec:results}); (d) we devise a method to create better prompts, even with no labels for the task (Section~\ref{sec:guidelines}).
+Our contributions can be summarized as follows: (a) we formalize the notion that better familiarity of the model with the prompt correlates with better performance (Section~\ref{sec:hypo}); (b) we automatically elaborate a given set of seed prompts using paraphrasing (Section~\ref{sec:elaborate}); (c) we establish experimentally the hypothesis that lower perplexity of the prompt correlates well with better performance (Section~\ref{sec:results}); (d) we devise a method to create a more consistent set of prompts, that also improve results even with no labels for the task (Section~\ref{sec:guidelines}).